aurangzaib-danial/notes/java/strings.md

 string1 == string2 // compares objects id's and not the content

 string1.equals(string2) // compares strings content

+ClassName.equals(string1, string2) // We can use static methd
 ```

 ## Lexographical (alphabetical order) comparison